 - Employer Contributions

 Employers may contribute to their employees’ HSA accounts.
 A typical range of contributions is anywhere from $500-$2000.
-This may be a smaller amount than a typical 401K plan, but it is still free money.
+This may be a smaller amount than a standard 401K plan, but it is still free money.

 - Interest Bearing

 If you don’t use your HSA fund, it accumulates interest.
-It’s like having a medical emergency fund savings account, which is most people’s biggest expense.
+It’s like having a medical emergency fund savings account, which is most people’s largest expense.
 Many HSA’s are like a 401K in that you can choose how your plan is invested.
 The options to invest depend on which HSA company your employer (or financial institution) utilizes.
 People who are maxing out their 401K’s can use an HSA as another way to save additional tax-free money.

 The HSA gives you the freedom to use your pre-tax money for eligible medical expenses.
 The money in your HSA can be used for various types of medical expenses, including prescriptions, eyeglasses, etc.